-Las Vegas mass shooting hotel owner suing insurance company
+Hotel owner sues insurance company after Vegas mass shooting

-LAS VEGAS (AP) - Casino giant MGM Resorts International says more than 4,000 people are seeking compensation related to the Las Vegas Strip shooting that left 58 people dead, and it’s suing its insurance company for legal costs.
+LAS VEGAS (AP) - More than 4,000 people are seeking damages from MGM Resorts International related to the Las Vegas Strip mass shooting that left 58 people dead, the casino giant said in a lawsuit alleging its insurance company has failed to pay promised legal costs.

-A lawsuit filed Wednesday in U.S. District Court in Las Vegas alleges breach-of-contract by Illinois-based Zurich American Insurance Co.

-It alleges the insurer failed to pay defense costs for lawsuits against the Mandalay Bay resort owner after the October 2017 shooting.
+Las Vegas-based MGM Resorts alleges breach-of-contract and accuses Illinois-based Zurich American Insurance Co. of failing to pay defense costs for damage claims stemming from the 2017 shooting.

-MGM Resorts faces civil negligence claims as owner of the hotel where the shooter opened fire and the nearby concert venue where victims were killed.
+MGM Resorts owns the Mandalay Bay hotel, where the shooter opened fire from a 32nd-floor window, and the Route 91 Harvest festival venue where country music concert-goers died and more than 850 people were injured.

-Company spokesman Brian Ahern told the Las Vegas Review-Journal the lawsuit relates to legal costs, not coverage for a potential settlement with victims.
+Company spokesman Brian Ahern told the Las Vegas Review-Journal the lawsuit filed Wednesday in U.S. District Court in Las Vegas is about legal costs, not about coverage for a potential settlement with victims.

-Zurich didn’t immediately comment to the newspaper.
+Zurich American didn’t immediately comment to the newspaper.

+MGM Resorts has been in mediation with plaintiffs, hoping to avoid years of litigation in civil lawsuits in Nevada, California and five other states alleging that negligence led to the deadliest mass shooting in modern U.S. history.

+“MGM is aware of in excess of 4,000 claimants who are seeking compensation from MGM for their claims arising out of the (shooting),” the Zurich American lawsuit said.
+“MGM disputes any liability arising out of the event.”

 Information from: Las Vegas Review-Journal, http://www.lvrj.com